-NBA Rumors: KIngs’ Rudy Gay Headed To Orlando For Nikola Vucevic?
+NBA Rumors: Kings’ Rudy Gay Headed To Orlando For Nikola Vucevic?

 NBA rumors are swirling that the Sacramento Kings and Orlando Magic are in talks about Rudy Gay, according to recent media reports this week.

 Steve Kyler of Basketball Insider was the first to report the NBA trade rumors focusing on Rudy Gay going to the Orlando Magic, according to Bleacher Report.
-The trade could help right some of the mistakes the Orlando Magic made in the off-season, Bleacher Report columnist Andy Bailey suggested.
+The trade could help right some of the mistakes the Orlando Magic made in the off-season, Bleacher Report suggested.

 “After what could generously be described as a curious offseason for the Magic, it looks like they’re now scrambling to recover from the addition of two centers to a frontcourt that already housed Vucevic and Aaron Gordon.
 Flipping someone from the stable of bigs, which includes newcomers Serge Ibaka and Bismack Biyombo, for Gay would make some sense for the Magic.”